elixir-lang/elixir/docs/3_modules.md

     bin/elixirc math.ex

-Which will then generate a file named `::Math.beam` containing the byte code for the defined module.
-Now, if we start `bin/iex` again, our module definition will be available (considering `bin/iex` is being started in the same directory the byte code file is):
+Which will then generate a file named `::Math.beam` containing the bytecode for the defined module.
+Now, if we start `bin/iex` again, our module definition will be available (considering `bin/iex` is being started in the same directory the bytecode file is):

     iex> Math.sum(1, 2)
     3